 Only an hour from Denver, Colorado Springs, or Castle Rock the shooting area is free to the public, no reservations required, and open daily from dawn till dusk.
 Closed the first Monday of every month for maintenance except for holiday Mondays.
 Also closed the day after Thanksgiving through the 2nd weekend in December.

 Kelsey Creek NFSR 528G is a small dispersed shooting area in the Buffalo Creek Recreation District that features an exceptionally large berm backstop and is best suited for pistols, skeet, and rimfire rifles.
-There are no services or conveniences so please bring EVERYTHING you might need for tailgating and target shooting.
+There are no services or conveniences so bring everything you need for tailgating and target shooting including target stands.

-Set up your tailgate gear, targets, and target stands directly BEHIND your vehicle.
+Set up your table, tailgate gear, targets, and target stands directly BEHIND your vehicle.
 Only use cardboard, paper, manufactured metallic (metal targets specifically designed for firearms), manufactured thrown-type clay (clay pigeons), manufactured polymer ground-bouncing, or self-healing firearm targets.

-Please make a clear and obvious firing line with everyone shooting SOUTH, communicate with others, and work as a group to establish cease fires, cold ranges, and hot ranges.
+Please make a clear and obvious firing line with others.
+Everyone shoots SOUTH towards berm including skeet shooters.
+Communicate and work as a group to establish cease fires, cold ranges, and hot ranges.
 Never handle firearms during a cold range when others are past the firing line.

-Weather in Colorado can quickly change from a sunny day to light rain, chilly gusty winds, light snow fall, cold drenching thunderstorm and back to sunny skies.
-Take extra clothing for weather and altitude.
+Weather in Colorado can quickly change from a bright sunny day to light rain, chilly gusty winds, a light snow fall, then a cold drenching thunderstorm, and back again to sunny skies.
+Bring extra clothing for weather and appropriate for the altitude.